SonarSonic/DrawingBotV3/docs/source/pfms.rst

         ``Values: Percentage (Safe Range: 0 -> 100)``

-        Control how far a squiggle is allowed to deviate in brightness before it is ended prematurely, this has the result of making shorter squiggles which are more accurate and less likely to cross over brighter areas of the image.
+        Control how far a squiggle is allowed to deviate in brightness before it is ended prematurely.
+This has the result of making shorter squiggles which are more accurate and less likely to cross over brighter areas of the image.
 Increasing the allowed deviation will result in a less accurate drawing with fewer pen lifts.

         If you notice your drawing has lines crossing bright areas of the image that you wish to remove, you can try lowering the Max Deviation and lowering the Squiggle Min Length.

         .. image:: images/sketch/squiggle_deviation_comparison.jpg
             :width: 500pt

         *e.g. Fig 1.
 Squiggle Max Deviation = 5, Fig 2.
-Squiggle Max Deviation = 1000 - The green lines show the plotters travel while the pen is up.
+Squiggle Max Deviation = 1000 - The green lines show the plotter's travel while the pen is up.
 The overall distance of the plot changed by a few metres, and the number of pen lifts was dramatically reduced.
-The default Squiggle Max Deviation of 25 provides a good middle ground, keeping quality while not having too many pen lifts.*
+The default Squiggle Max Deviation of 25 provides a good middle-ground, keeping quality while not having too many pen lifts.*

 ----

 Erasing
 ^^^^^^^^^^^^^^^^^^^^^^

 Sketch PFMs use a Lightened Image to keep track of the areas which have been drawn over.
-When a line is drawn it is erased from the Working Image, so when the same area is next considered lines will be less likely to cross over.
+When a line is drawn it is erased from the Working Image, so when the same area is next considered, lines will be less likely to cross over.

 You can view the Lightened Image in your viewport by going to "Display / Lightened" after the drawing has finished processing.